What’s the Adaptability Quotient and Why is it Important?

-By adding adaptability into your business strategy, you will proactively respond to and predict change.
+By adding adaptability to your business strategy, you will proactively respond to and predict change.

-The ability to predict change puts your business ahead of the competition by building new products and becoming market leaders.
+The ability to predict change puts your business ahead of the competition by building new products and becoming the market leader.
 That’s how you develop a winning business strategy.

 This article has shown you that AQ is here to stay and something you need to care about.
 You want your startup to endure the new landscape of the technological age.
-By increasing your ability to adapt to change in your team, your leadership, and your business strategy you put your business in the driving seat.
+You put your business in the driving seat by increasing your ability to adapt to change in your team, leadership, and business strategy.